 IT staff is expensive—there’s no doubt about that.
-Workforce is habitually the biggest expense for business and IT is often the most expensive category of all staffing.
+The workforce is habitually the biggest expense for business and IT is often the most expensive category of all staffing.
 If you could cut down on the time your staff spends managing sales tax software, how much could you save?

 How to Verify Sales Tax Changes

-Sales tax changes are essential to calculating the correct sales tax rate at point of sale.
-Without the right rate, it is impossible to calculate sales tax accurately no matter how correct all the other data is.
+Sales tax changes are essential to calculate the correct sales tax rate at the point of sale.
+Without the right rate, it is impossible to calculate sales tax accurately no matter how to correct all the other data is.
 Sales tax rates are the easiest part of the sales tax calculation to get right 100% of the time.

 During sales tax filing, your sales tax accounting staff should audit invoices to ensure that sales tax rates were updated in a timely fashion to comply with any sales tax changes.
 Of course, doing this manually is an accounting nightmare.
 There are three options when it comes to sales tax rate changes and filing:

 - Don’t do anything and trust your IT staff didn’t drop the ball or make a mistake

 - Check a random assortment of invoices manually and hope you found all the sales tax rate errors

 - Use sales tax filing software that audits every transaction

 The last choice is the best, above all.
 If you’re not verifying that every transaction used the correct sales tax rate, your company has no way of knowing there weren’t major mistakes in your sales tax reports.